SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 Annotating with FIMS/LIMS Data
 ===============================

-After the QC process has begun on assemblies or consensus sequences locally in Geneious Prime, it is possible that updates were made to the data in the GeOMe FIMS or Biocode LIMS (e.g. taxonomy changes or primer corrections).
+After the QC process has begun on assembled contigs or consensus sequences locally in Geneious Prime, it is possible that updates were made to the data in the GEOME FIMS or Biocode LIMS (e.g. taxonomy changes or primer corrections).
 Also, for various reasons, local files in Geneious can become dissociated from the original LIMS plates or workflows.
 If a local file does not have a workflow ID listed in the “Workflow Name” Geneious column, it is not associated with its original LIMS plate and needs to be annotated.

 In either case, local data needs to be updated with current FIMS and/or LIMS data using the “Annotate with FIMS Data Only” or “Annotate with FIMS/LIMS Data'' functions in the Biocode Plugin.

 Notes for consideration:

-  If assemblies are not correctly linked to the trace files from which they were derived, this must be remedied before FIMS/LIMS annotation can be done.
-Follow the :ref:`relink_trace_files-link` protocol to re-link trace files to assemblies.
+  If assembled contigs are not correctly linked to the trace files from which they were derived, this must be remedied before FIMS/LIMS annotation can be done.
+Follow the :ref:`relink_trace_files-link` protocol to re-link trace files to contigs.

-  When assemblies and their trace files of origin are correctly linked, annotating assembly documents will apply the new information to the trace files.
+  When contigs and their trace files of origin are correctly linked, annotating contig documents will apply the new information to the trace files.

-  Annotating consensus sequence(s) does **not** apply the new information to the local assembly(ies) or trace files used to generate the assembly(ies)
+  Annotating consensus sequence(s) does **not** apply the new information to the local contig(s) or trace files used to generate the contig(s)

   If attempting to annotate a large number of documents, there is a possibility that the Biocode Plugin will crash.
 If this happens, select a smaller subset of the documents and try again.